openHPI/video-player/docs/tests.md

 ## Tests

 Tests are realized via the web-component-tester module.
-General information about testing with Polymer can be found [here](https://www.polymer-project.org/2.0/docs/tools/tests).
+General information about testing with Polymer can be found [here](https://www.polymer-project.org/3.0/docs/tools/tests).
 Polymer uses [Mocha](http://mochajs.org) as its test framework, [Chai](http://chaijs.com) for assertions, [Sinon](http://sinonjs.org/) for spies, stubs, and mocks, [Selenium](http://www.seleniumhq.org/) for running tests against multiple browsers, and [Accessibility Developer Tools](https://github.com/GoogleChrome/accessibility-developer-tools) for accessibility audits.
-To support you in your testing, you can additionally use [iron-test-helpers](https://github.com/PolymerElements/iron-test-helpers), a small library of Polymer testing utitlity tools.
+To support you in your testing, you can additionally use [iron-test-helpers](https://github.com/PolymerElements/iron-test-helpers), a small library of Polymer testing utility tools.

 ### Prerequisites